 Senta Scarborough is an award-winning journalist and Emmy-nominated producer.
 She is the founder of Sentamatic Media focusing primarily on screenwriting, journalism and non-fiction projects.
 Her work has appeared in Adweek, Into, USA Today, E!
 News, US Weekly Magazine and Asheville Poetry Review, among others.
 She currently serves on the board of directors for the National Gay and Lesbian Journalist’s Association.
 She holds her MFA in Creative Writing and Writing for the Performing Arts from the University of California Riverside/Palm Desert.
 She lives in Los Angeles with her wife, Katie, and their dog, Sadie.
 Find her on social media @sentascar.

-Where to Listen to the Third Paddle Podcast
+Where to Listen to the podcast

 Jen – Jen McFarland